top of page

 During the examination we will look at the infant's development, fascial tension and ranges of movement in the cranial (head) bones and spine, and the effect any tightness or dysfunction may have on neurological function.

-Our paediatric adjustments are very different to the classic pop and clicks seen in adults!
+Our paediatric adjustments are very different to the classic pop and cracks seen in adults!
 We use gentle manual stretch and relaxation techniques on developing joints.
 We will talk you through our findings and any subsequent treatment and always welcome questions throughout care.